kody-liou/no-bleach-app/scripts/README.md

             install-jdk.sh: Script to install OpenJDK, required for building Android code. dev.sh: Script to debug the app.
-        run-android.sh: Script to build the Android app bundle and run it in the Android emulator.
+        run-android.sh: Script to build the Android app bundle and run it in the Android emulator. start-android.sh: Script to start the Docker container and run the Android build.

     ...other files in project
 ```